-- incur indebtedness;
+- · incur indebtedness;

 - incur certain liens;

 - consolidate, merge or sell or otherwise dispose of assets;

 - make investments, loans, advances, guarantees and acquisitions;

-- pay dividends or make other distributions on equity interests, or redeem, repurchase or retire equity interests;
+- · pay dividends or make other distributions on equity interests, or redeem, repurchase or retire equity interests;

-- enter into transactions with affiliates;
+- · enter into transactions with affiliates;

 - alter the business conducted by us and our subsidiaries;

-- change their fiscal year; and
+- · change their fiscal year; and

-- amend or modify governing documents.
+- · amend or modify governing documents.

 A breach of any of these covenants, or any other covenant in the documents governing our Credit Facilities, could result in a default or event of default under our Credit Facilities.
 In the event of any event of default under our Credit Facilities, the applicable lenders or agents could elect to terminate borrowing commitments and declare all borrowings and loans outstanding thereunder, together with accrued and unpaid interest and any fees and other obligations, to be immediately due and payable.
 In addition, or in the alternative, the applicable lenders or agents could exercise their rights under the security documents entered into in connection with our Credit Facilities.
 We have pledged substantially all of our assets as collateral securing our Credit Facilities and any such exercise of remedies on any material portion of such collateral would likely materially adversely affect our business, financial condition or results of operations.
+Subject to certain limited exceptions, substantially all of the Company's assets are restricted from distribution.